For a complete and current CV, please email lisa[dot]mendelman[at]menlo[dot]edu.

 RECENT CONFERENCE PAPERS & INVITED PRESENTATIONS

 • “Women’s Bodies and the Sentimental State.”
-Modernist Studies Association Conference, 2021. *Canceled due to COVID-19
+Modernist Studies Association Conference, Brooklyn, 2023.

 RECENT TEACHING EXPERIENCE